Member Directory

 Over the course of his career, Bob has been recognized for his achievements and contributions to the field of biocommunications.
 His many honors include: Fellowship in the Biological Photographic Association (FBPA); the Clifford Freehe Education Award; the Ralph Creer Service Award; and the Louis Schmidt Award – the highest honor bestowed by the BioCommunications Association (BCA).

 A few years before retiring in 2011, Bob took-up digiscoping to "ease" his way into retirement.
 Digiscoping has proven to be the perfect activity for him to continue his long-time involvement in biomedical photography, but this time with an emphasis in imaging natural science subjects.
 Bob says "I've rediscovered my passion for biophotography."
 Digiscoping provides a technical challenge that he finds very rewarding, and he hopes to continue doing it for many years to come.
+And most recently has converted to mirrorless imaging technologies which has greatly enhanced his images.

-Banner Photo: Torrey Pines State Reserve, La Jolla, California.
+[Banner Photo: Torrey Pines State Reserve, La Jolla, California.]

 Gallery